whitestryder-labs/simple-inventory-app/README.md

      - Began from various Spring Boot Gradle-based sample applications and setup a skeleton application with working Gradle build configuration
    - Imported Gradle project into Eclipse (Neon) and further broken down the application into different software layers
      - How it was built:
      - How the Surge Pricing Model was designed:
+       - The pricing model was applied by separating it into two parts:
+        - Part 1: Store each access of an Inventory Item with a timestamp in an Inventory Item Access record
+        - Part 2: When retrieving an Inventory Item for display calculate the price using the pricing model
+         - The way this is done is first the Inventory Item(s) are retrieved from the database
+         - Then an aggregation query is performed on the Inventory Item Access records to see how many accesses (views) have been requested grouped by inventory item and converted into a item access dictionary with key={InventoryItem.externalReferenceId}, value={count of accesses in past 'x' minutes}
+         - The pricing model implementation then iterates over the requested Inventory Item(s) and dervies a new price if the item access dictionary indicates a count that reaches the threshold
      - The type of architecture chosen:
       - Roughly follows ["The Clean Architecture"](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) AKA Onion Architecture
       - for simplicity the layers are manifested in different packages initially, not separate Java libraries
       - Sofware Layers in order of dependency:

 |Software Layer|Industry Name|Responsibility|
 |:-------------|:-------------|:-------------|